-- One new financial partner is proposed for funding in FY 2022. - Two Out of School Time Partners and TreesCharlotte are being funded through the General Fund for FY 2022. - Based on recommendations from the ad-hoc Arts and Culture City Council Committee, the city is proposing a \$4 million Arts and Culture contribution, to be matched by \$2 million in stimulus funds, and \$6 million in private funds for a total \$12 million arts and culture allocation in FY 2022.
+- Two new financial partners are funded in FY 2022. - Two Out of School Time Partners and TreesCharlotte are being funded through the General Fund for FY 2022. - Based on recommendations from the ad-hoc Arts and Culture City Council Committee, the city is proposing a \$4 million Arts and Culture contribution, to be matched by \$2 million in stimulus funds, and \$6 million in private funds for a total \$12 million arts and culture allocation in FY 2022.
 This will replace funding that previously was allocated to ASC.
 ASC is anticipated to receive \$800,000 indirectly from this allocation.